duffelhq/hackathon-starter-kit/README.md

 We've created a [Postman](https://www.postman.com/) collection to make it easy to get started with the API.

-To start using it, open Postman, click "Import", then "Link", paste `` into the box and then click "Continue".
+To start using it, open Postman, click "Import", then "Link", paste `https://github.com/duffelhq/hackathon-starter-kit/raw/master/assets/duffel-api.postman_collection.json` into the box and then click "Continue".

+To set your access token for the API, find the "Duffel API" collection in the sidebar, hover over it and click the "..." button, then click "Edit", then head to the "Variables" tab, and fill in your access token in the `current_value` column.

+You can now run through the requests in the collection one-by-one to search, book and cancel your first order.

 ## Help!